 All Fargo Park District volleyball leagues will follow the USAV rules.
 (Except where Fargo Park District rules apply)

 1. Rosters must be turned in before your first match.
 Completed rosters must be turned into referee of your first match.
-Players may be added to the roster through Sunday, February 14th for Coed Volleyball and Wednesday, February 17th, for Women’s.
+Players may be added to the roster through Tuesday, April 27.
 Fee payments must be made at the Park District Office.
 Players on completed roster are eligible to play in the End of the Season tournament, provided they played in at least one regular season match.
 All players in our Adult Volleyball Leagues need to be at least 16 years of age or older.
 16- and 17-year old’s will need a parent or guardians signature on the roster

 2. The number of games (not matches) won/lost will determine league standings.
 Tournaments will be seeded according to league standings.
 In case of a tie the method of breaking the tie would first be head to head games, then head to head points, then overall points and if there is still a tie a coin flip.

 3. No smoking or alcohol is allowed in any Fargo Park District buildings or school buildings at any time.
 Possession of alcohol in a Fargo Park District or schools is punishable by law.
 Pop should not be brought into any school or Park District Facilities, if you spill it or don’t clean up after yourself, you will be asked to clean it up.